-The following materials have been accepted by the Automotive Manufacturers Equipment Compliance Agency as meeting the 3-year weathering test of SAE J576 (as amended in 49 CFR 571.108 S5.1.2) for plastics used in optical lenses and reflectors used on motor vehicles.
+The following materials have been accepted by the Automotive Manufacturers Equipment Compliance Agency as meeting the 3-year weathering test of FMVSS 108 for plastics used in optical lenses and reflectors used on motor vehicles.
 No evaluation has been made as to the suitability of individual materials for particular automotive uses, or to the manufacturing methods.